Splamy/TS3AudioBot/README.md

 |[![Build Status](https://travis-ci.org/Splamy/TS3AudioBot.svg?branch=master)](https://travis-ci.org/Splamy/TS3AudioBot)|[![Build Status](https://travis-ci.org/Splamy/TS3AudioBot.svg?branch=develop)](https://travis-ci.org/Splamy/TS3AudioBot)|

 ## About
-This is our open-source TeamSpeak 3 audiobot project since we haven't found any other open-source one so far.
+This is our open-source TeamSpeak 3 audio bot project since we haven't found any other open-source one so far.
 The bot has come a long way is pretty stable by now, though sometimes he hangs up or needs some other maintenance.